panoptes/panoptes-network/cf-make-rgb-fits/README.md

 [Google Documentation](https://cloud.google.com/functions/docs/deploying/filesystem)

 From the directory containing the cloud function.
-The `entry_point` is the name of the function in `main.py` that we want called and `header-to-metadb` is the name of the Cloud Function we want to create.
+The `entry_point` is the name of the function in `main.py` that we want called and `make-rgb-fits` is the name of the Cloud Function we want to create.

 ```bash